trieb-work/zoho-ts/README.md

 ```

 ## Usage on server
-Make sure to select the correct datacenter for your API client credentials: e.g. ".com" or ".eu"
+Make sure to select the correct datacenter for your API client credentials: e.g. ".com" or ".eu".
+You can also select, which API endpoint to use - Zoho Books, Zoho Invoice or Zoho Inventory.
+Most API endpoints are the same
+and work the same.
+You just need to select the product, that you have licensed.

 ```
 import { Zoho, ZohoApiClient } from "@trieb.work/zoho-ts";